Skip to calculator

 Stair Types Covered

 Straight stairs are quick to build and fit narrow spaces.
 L-shape stairs turn a corner with a landing, improving safety and layout.
-U-shape stairs reverse direction with two landings, reducing the footprint while maintaining comfortable risers and goings.
+U-shape stairs reverse direction with landings, reducing footprint while keeping comfortable risers and goings.

 Frequently Asked Questions

-How many steps do I need for my floor height?
+How many steps do I need for a given floor height?

 Estimates only.
 Always verify on site and follow local building codes or consult a qualified professional.